pnxtech/hydra-cli/README.md

 ## rest
 The `rest` command allows you to make a RESTful API call to a service which exposes HTTP endpoints.

+> syntax: hydra-cli rest path [payload.json]

+> payload is a file containing JSON which you wish to send with POST and PUT calls.

 Note the use of the path `hello-service:[get]/` below.
 This format is required.
 The full format is: `{serviceID}@{serviceName}:{HTTP method get/post/put/delete etc...}{API path}